 |Necessary for our legitimate interests (to define types of customers for our products and services, to keep our website updated and relevant, to develop our business and to inform our marketing strategy)|

 We strive to provide you with choices regarding certain personal data uses, particularly around marketing and advertising.
 You will receive marketing communications from us if you have consented to be on our mailing list.
-You can ask us to stop sending you marketing messages at any time by clicking on the “unsubscribe” link within the email or by emailing our marketing department at firstname.lastname@example.org
+You can ask us to stop sending you marketing messages at any time by clicking on the “unsubscribe” link within the email or by emailing us at firstname.lastname@example.org

 Where you opt out of receiving marketing messages, this will not apply to personal data provided to us as a result of a product/service purchase or other transaction.